 Live Streaming – Not Provided

-At the time of writing this review, Elitebet wasn’t offering live streaming over their website.
-This hasn’t come as a big surprise, since live streaming is a high-end feature which usually only the big betting brands can afford.
+At the time of writing this review, Elitebet doesn’t offer live streaming over their website.
+This doesn’t come as a big surprise, since live streaming is a high-end feature that usually only the big betting brands can afford.

-In case you are a fan of sports live streaming as much as I am, don’t miss to try bet365.
+If you’re as big a fan of in-play betting as I am, then live streaming is an absolute must.
+I definitely recommend taking a look at bet365 instead.
 There you can watch live games and races in HD, all from your smartphone, tablet or computer.
 We made an in-depth review of bet365, so give it a look in case you want to learn more about this bookmaker.
-In case you want to stream at some other betting site, take a look at the full list of options.

 Banking Methods – Short Selection

-Note that you can withdraw your winnings via credit/debit cards or EFT.
-Elitebet is also eager to send you a cheque to your registered postal address, which I doubt anybody actually uses in the age of the internet.
+Note that you can only withdraw your winnings via credit/debit cards or EFT.
+Elitebet is also eager to send you a cheque to your registered postal address, which I doubt anybody actually uses nowadays.

 - Deposit methods: Credit/Debit Cards, Bank EFT and Cash